infobip/infobip-api-php-client/README.md

 - You have installed a [PHP interpreter](http://php.net/manual/en/install.php).
 - You have installed a [composer](https://getcomposer.org/download).

-## Instalation
+## Installation

-For using Infobip API PHP client, you have to add this to your `composer.json` file:
+For using Infobip API PHP client, you have to add the following to your `composer.json` file:

 	"require": {
 		"infobip/infobip-api-php-client": "dev-master"
 	}

-and run `composer install` command inside the root folder.
+and run `composer install` command inside the project's root folder.

 ## Running examples

-Before you start any of the examples, you have to insert specific data (sender address, receiver address, etc.) to `infobip/examples/examples.php` file.
+Before you start any of the examples, you have to populate specific data (sender address, receiver address, etc.) to `infobip/examples/examples.php` file.

-Then, you should uncomment the example you want to test and run the PHP script with your **username** and **password** (in plain text) as arguments:
+Then, you should uncomment the example you want to test and run the PHP script with your **username** and **password** (in plain text) as arguments like the following:

 	php infobip/examples/examples.php YOUR_USERNAME YOUR_PASSWORD